 - Make sure your tofu is well pressed before beginning.
 Not sure what that means or how to do that?
 See this simple step-by-step guide for how to press tofu.

 - In a small bowl, whisk together all the ingredients except for the tofu until smooth and creamy.

 - Add the tofu, and coat well with sauce.
-Allow to marinate in the refrigerator for at least 20 minutes.
+Allow marinating in the refrigerator for at least 20 minutes.

-- Heat a bit of oil in a sautee or frying pan.
-Add tofu, coating with any extra sauce, to make sure all the sauce is used, and fry for 3-4 minutes on each side until golden.
+- Heat a bit of oil in a saute or frying pan.
+Add tofu, coating with any extra sauce, to make sure all the sauce is used, and fry for 3 to 4 minutes on each side until golden.

 - Use your tofu paneer "cheese" as a substitute in any Indian recipe that calls for paneer.

 Pictured: Indian spinach palak paneer made with this vegan tofu paneer substitute